 Sheila Margolis helps leaders use culture to drive organizational change.
 Her expertise is in defining organizational culture, managing organizational change, and increasing employee engagement.

-She holds a doctoral degree in Human Resource Development, teaches part-time at the J. Mack Robinson College of Business at Georgia State University, and is President of the Workplace Culture Institute.
+She holds a doctoral degree in Human Resource Development and is President of the Workplace Culture Institute.
 As an organizational culture expert, Sheila is quoted in newspapers and magazines including The Wall Street Journal, The Washington Post, and The Atlanta Journal-Constitution.

 In her work, Sheila stimulates insight that informs, inspires, and advances excellence.
 She is guided by high standards, curiosity, and a devotion to continuous learning.

 Consultant for Facilitating Culture and Change Initiatives and Improving Employee Engagement

 Dr. Sheila Margolis conducts culture and change initiatives and employee engagement surveys with a variety of organizations such as Philips Healthcare, UPS, Coca-Cola Refreshments USA, the U.S. Senate Federal Credit Union, Acuity Brands, Lotus Cars USA, American College of Rheumatology, Decision Sciences Institute, Cherokee Town and Country Club, and St. Jude’s Recovery Center.

 Additionally, Sheila has taught business writing and presentation skills in the MBA program at the J. Mack Robinson College of Business at Georgia State University.
 She also works with companies to align their internal communications strategy with their organizational culture.

 Sheila has designed and delivered employee training programs to build high performance work teams for companies such as General Mills, Allied Signal, Tenneco, and Reliance Electric through the Quick Start Program.